Lessons Learned on Current Workforce Trends and Their Impact on Agents and Contractors

 The Necessity of a Contingent Workforce

 In early 2020, as lockdowns and shelter-in-place ordinances were beginning to go into effect across the world, many organizations structured around physical, brick-and-mortar spaces were required to rethink their operations.
 Shifting to an omnichannel approach—one that relied heavily on a robust digital presence—resulted in the rise of virtual agents and contractors across a number of industries.
-In turn, virtual call centers, receptionist services, and customer service providers have become more in demand than ever.
+In turn, virtual contact centers, receptionist services, and customer service providers have become more in demand than ever.

 In the wake of the pandemic, there has been a shift of the mindset of the workforce.
 Vincenza calls out four common themes among the consumer and workforce of today, that have been evolving over the last two years: The need for flexibility, overall balance, safety risks in the workplace, and physical and mental wellness.
 As people take ownership of their work lives, the contingent workforce is becoming popular among workers (about 35% of the workforce are contingent workers), and businesses are listening.